 - Apply.
 After deciding on a lender, complete the application and submit it along with any required documents, such as pay stubs and bank statements.

 - Get your funds.
 You might get your money deposited directly into your bank account.
 Some payday lenders also offer cash, checks, money orders or prepaid debit cards.

 5 questions to ask yourself before choosing a loan

 Before taking out a $300 loan or advance, ask yourself a few questions first:

 - Can I ask friends or family instead?
 Borrowing from a relative or friend is almost always a cheaper option.
-If you want to make it official, you can use a service like LoanWell to draw up a legally binding contract.
+Learn more about best practices and how to ask by reading about family lending.

 - Is it available near me?
 Payday loans and some pay advance apps aren’t available in all states, and not all federal credit unions offer PALs.

 - Can I qualify?
 Make sure you meet the lender’s other eligibility criteria, such as employment and bank account requirements.

 - How much does it cost?
 Most $300 loans come with a flat fee.
 Consider that, as well as additional costs that you might have to pay like late fees.